Lesson Plan - Get It!

-5. Now that you have explored how to display data on a line graph, you are ready for an assignment.
+Now that you have explored how to display data on a line graph, you are ready for an assignment.
 Remember, line graphs are important in being able to track and predict trends.

 You are an economist studying the trends in gasoline prices from 2000-2007.
 You are presenting your findings to an audience, and need to present the information in a visual way.

 Look at the data below.
 If you want, draw the line graph by hand using graph paper or visit the following link from NCES Kids' Zone to create the line graph online: Create a Graph Classic.

 Answer the following questions based on trends for the average cost of a gallon of gasoline: